mecc-monash/rbc/sensing_tutorial.md

 # Introduction

-The fundamental robotics loop consists of three sections: Sensing the environment, planning, and taking an action.
-This tutorial would focus on the first part of the loop.
+The fundamental robotics loop consists of three sections: sensing the environment, planning, and taking an action.
+This tutorial will focus on the first part of the loop.

 <p align="center">
     <img width="460" src="./images/robotics_loop.png">
 </p>

-As we would be dealing with an ultrasonic and a colour sensor, only these sensors would be explored.
-To process the raw signals provided by the sensors into meaningful data, we would use the Arduino Uno microcontroller.
+As we will be dealing with an ultrasonic and a colour sensor, only these sensors will be explored.
+To process the raw signals provided by the sensors into meaningful data, we will use the Arduino Uno microcontroller.

 #### Materials required